 VLAN strip removes the outer VLAN ID for packets when the port is configured as an egress port on a config map.
 This option is only available for packet broker ports.
-The packet broker section typically consists of ports 17 through 44.
-However, the available packet broker ports are determined by the following conditions:
+The packet broker section consists of ports 1 through 12.

-- The tap mode selected, default, load balance, primary-secondary or ATLB2 chained

-- If tap monitor ports are applied

-- If VXLAN or I2GRE tunnels are configured

-- 1. Select the VLAN Strip option for the desired port.

-- 2. Select Save.

-- 3. Disable by deselecting the VLAN Strip option for the desired port.

-- 4. Select Save.
+- 1. Select the VLAN Strip option for the desired port. - 2.
+Select Save. - 3.
+Disable by deselecting the VLAN Strip option for the desired port. - 4.
+Select Save.